Izzie's Way Home: Reception

+Donna Rolfe of Dove.org gave the film a positive review, describing it as a family film with a message about being true to oneself and awarded it the Dove "Family-Approved" Seal for all ages.

-Dove found the movie to be appropriate for all ages.
-CG Animated Review considered "while the film wasn't great, it was better than expected, and a good effort for the Asylum's first animated film".
-Andrea Beach of Common Sense Media gave the film one star out of five, saying, "Low-budget undersea adventure is boring and lifeless."
+CG Animated Review found that while the film was not great, it was better than expected and represented a good effort for The Asylum's first animated feature.

+Andrea Beach of Common Sense Media gave the film one star out of five.
+She criticized its low-budget animation, repetitive story and dialogue, confusing backgrounds, poor mouth animation, and resemblance to Finding Nemo, describing the film as boring and lifeless.